⚠️ We are currently updating our 2020/21 tax guidance across the website

-This section looks at how to resolve disputes with HM Revenue & Customs (HMRC), the tax penalty system and how to complain to HMRC about their treatment of you.
-It also guides you on what to do if you are unable to pay your tax bill, or if you have received a tax credits overpayment and have to repay it.
+These pages look at how to resolve disputes with HM Revenue & Customs (HMRC), the tax penalty system and how to complain to HMRC if you feel treated unfairly.
+They also provide guidance on what to do if you are unable to pay your tax bill, or if you have received a tax credits overpayment and have to repay it.

-If you want more information about appeals and complaints related to tax credits, go to the tax credits and benefits section of this website.
+If you want more information about appeals and complaints related to tax credits, go to the tax credits and benefits section.

 Enquiries – a guide to the process and your rights if you are subject to an enquiry by HMRC.